mullvad/mullvadvpn-app/ios/MullvadVPNUITests/README.md

   - `PARTNER_API_TOKEN` - secret token for partner API.
 Optional and only intended to be used in CI when running tests against staging environment.

 ### Specifying which tests run when in CI
 Which tests run when is specified in `tests.json`(See _Adding more tests_).
-Settings migration is an exception, it uses four different test plans and a separate workflow `ios-end-to-end-tests-settings-migration.yml` which executes the test plans in order, do not reinstall the app in between runs but upgrades the app after changing settings:
-* `MullvadVPNUITestsChangeDNSSettings` - Change settings for using custom DNS
-* `MullvadVPNUITestsVerifyDNSSettingsChanged` - Verify custom DNS settings still changed
-* `MullvadVPNUITestsChangeSettings` - Change all settings except custom DNS setting
-* `MullvadVPNUITestsVerifySettingsChanged` - Verify all settings except custom DNS setting still changed

 ### Current test devices
-Currently we are using an iPhone 15 Pro(UDID `00008130-0019181022F3803A`) running iOS 17.
+Currently we are using an iPhone 15 Pro(UDID `00008130-0019181022F3803A`) running iOS 17.3.1.

 ## APIs used
 The iOS team NUC is hosting APIs consumed by tests: